Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Methods

 \section{Methods}

 \textbf{Substrate data for training} In this study, we focus on aryl halides.
-We partitioned reactions recorded in the CAS Content Collection between 2010 and 2015 into substrate scope tables comprised of reactions from the same publication source, wherein the only variable is a single aryl halide substrate.
+We partitioned reactions recorded in the CAS Content Collection between 2010 and 2015 into substrate scope tables comprised of reactions wherein the only variable is a single aryl halide substrate.
 All other substrates and recorded conditions remained constant within each scope.
 Importantly, all reactions take place at an aryl C--X bond.
-Scopes with fewer than 5 reactions and reactions without recorded yields were excluded.
+Scopes with fewer than five reactions and reactions without recorded yields were excluded.
 This led to our final training dataset of 20,798 distinct aryl halides, covering 64,192 reactions and 6,919 substrate scopes.

 \textbf{Calculation of reactivity descriptors} All reactivity descriptors are calculated by density-functional theory (DFT) with Gaussian 16\cite{g16} via an automated descriptor generation pipeline built on top of AutoQChem\cite{zuranski2022auto}.
 For each unique aryl halide, up to 20 conformers were generated using RDKit's ETKDG algorithm\cite{riniker2015better} and optimized using the MMFF94 force field\cite{halgren1996merck}.
 To reduce computational overhead when using DFT, the lowest-energy conformer for each molecule was then selected via GFN2-xTB\cite{bannwarth2019gfn2}.
 Any conformer for which any energy calculation did not converge was discarded.
 The lowest-energy conformer for each aryl halide then underwent geometry optimization and frequency calculations in Gaussian 16 using the B3LYP functional\cite{becke1992density,lee1988development} with the 6-31G*\cite{petersson1988complete} basis set.
 Atoms with atomic number $>35$ use the LANL2DZ\cite{hay1985ab} basis set instead.
 This led to the generation of 25 molecule-level descriptors per molecule (energies, energy corrections, dipole moment, HOMO/LUMO energies, electronegativity, etc.) and 19 atom-level descriptors per atom per molecule (buried volume, partial charges, NMR shielding constants, etc.), and the relevant atom-level descriptors for the reactive C--X bond were extracted.
 The full set of descriptors is listed in Figures~\ref{fig:global_desc} and \ref{fig:local_desc}.